terraform-ibm-modules/terraform-ibm-bare-metal-vpc/modules/baremetal/README.md

   required_providers {
     ibm = {
       source  = "IBM-Cloud/ibm"
-      version = "X.Y.Z"  # Lock into a provider version that satisfies the module constraints }
+      version = "X.Y.Z"  # Lock into a provider version that satisfies the module constraints.
+Use versions >= 1.80.3.
+    }
   }
 }